Nursing (NRS)

 NRS 378 PATHOPHYSIOLOGY AND PHARMACOLOGY CONCEPTS II 3 Credit

-This course continues to build upon Pathophysiology and Pharmacology Part 1, to further advance students’ understanding of disease states and human response to alterations in wellness.
+This course continues and builds upon Pathophysiology and Pharmacology Part 1, to further advance students’ understanding of disease states and human response to alterations in wellness.
 Students will continue exploration of drug use for disease prevention, symptom modification and treatment of disease states.
-Understanding of the nurses’ role within the healthcare team will foster skills in safe and effective care, including administration of medications.
+Understanding the nurses’ role within the healthcare team will foster skills in safe and effective care, including administration of medications.
 Best practices for educating individuals and groups about diseases and medications will be explored and ethical, patient-centered care will be emphasized.
-Students will develop appreciation for the needed lifelong learning in dynamic fields of pathophysiology and pharmacology.
+Students develop appreciation for the needed lifelong learning in dynamic fields of pathophysiology and pharmacology.

 Pre-requisite: ENG 117